Call Meyer Van Severen, S.C. for child enticement defense: (414) 270-0202

 Our criminal defense attorneys have significant experience defending sex cases and cases involving children.
 We defend child enticement cases.
 And we’ve certainly achieved positive results for clients facing this serious criminal charge.
+If you’re charged with this or any other criminal offense, contact Meyer Van Severen immediately at (414) 270-0202.

 What is child enticement?